An Alternate Path

 The GSP Retroactivity Program is for individuals who have graduated within the program's ABET accredited period from a current QAP that held ABET accreditation at the time they graduated.
 Similarly to the GSP path, the GSP Retroactivity path allows applicants a waiver of the application fee and of the ASP exam.

 GSP Time Limit

-GSPs must sit for and pass the Comprehensive Practice examination within three years of the date on which you become eligible.
-GSPs may pursue up to two, one-year eligibility extensions.
+GSPs must sit for and pass the Certified Safety Professional (CSP) examination within three years of the date on which they become eligible.

-Recently, the BCSP Board of Directors eliminated the Graduate Safety Practitioner 10-Year Rule which stated GSPs had to take the Comprehensive Practice exam within 10 years of their graduation date.
+Recently, the BCSP Board of Directors eliminated the Graduate Safety Practitioner 10-Year Rule which stated GSPs had to take the CSP exam within 10 years of their graduation date.

 After you become a GSP

 All GSPs pay an annual renewal fee to maintain their designation, just like ASPs and CSPs.
-If you are eligible to take the Comprehensive Practice exam, good luck!
+If you are eligible to take the CSP exam, good luck!
 If you are not yet eligible, keep working in the safety field to accumulate experience points toward your eligibility.